 - .
 The City and County each have a fee structure inplace that would require the applicant to pay for development review and inspection services. - .
 The Development Agreement to be negotiated between the City and the project proponent will address project costs for these and other general government services to assure that the development would pay for the cost of services it requires. - .
-Utility charges to be paid by City Heights customers include the cost of administrative billing services.
+Utility charges to be paid by City Heights customers include the cost of administrative billing services. - .
+It is the intention of the City (with Alternative 1 or 2) to require the project to bear the costs of all improvements associated with public infrastructure (water, sewer, stormwater, and road improvements) by enforceable requirements to be stipulated in the Development Agreement.
+These mitigations may take the form of one-time or periodic cash payments, or other means of providing a funding mechanism. - .
+The Fiscal Analysis reasonably calculates that annual tax revenues would generate a net surplus in revenue to the City or County compared to the operational requirements of the development (see Draft EIS Tables 3.19-11 and 3.19-13). - .
+Estimated annual tax revenues generated for the City's Transportation budget are reasonably calculated to be sufficient to fund two additional Public Works staff positions.

-Table 1.5-1.
+Table 1.4-1.
 Summary matrix of environmental impacts and mitigation measures associated with the City Heights Planned Mixed-Use development, continued.